bluemurder/chaotic-rngs/README.md

 ## rng01-vhdl

-Two preliminary versions of the chaotic random number generator in VHDL code.
-The two circuits are synchronous.
+Preliminary version of the chaotic random number generator in VHDL code.

-*newCaoticGen* is the main circuit, performing an iteration of the chaotic map described in [1].
+*newCaoticGen* is the main circuit, performing an iteration a chaotic map described in [1].
 The package with constants definitions is *variable_Caos*, and *test* is the testbench.

 ## rng02-vhdl